afpaiva/WordPress_ListUsers_Test/README.md

 ## About this test
 I have already worked with PHP and JavaScript, but always on personal projects.
 This time I had to study different techniques to achieve this result, and it was really productive.
 I climbed a lot of steps in this process.

+**updating**: I had a feedback, I should study Composer, and unit test.

 Thanks,